REACh implemented – DyStar® successfully fulfilled its registration obligations”

 By the end of May, 2018, the transitional periods are completed.
 DyStar has successfully submitted its registration dossiers for all chemicals or monomers, produced or imported at a volume above 1 ton per year.
 We hence remain in full compliance with the obligation to register all chemicals in the appropriate tonnage band by May 31st, 2018.

-The total number of registration dossiers submitted for both phase-in and non-phase-in substances exceeds 200.
-As in the past, DyStar actively contributed as the LEAD registrant of more than 50 dyes toward the efforts of the European Textile Dyes Consortium.
-Our expertise and the archives of existing toxicological and eco-toxicological test reports have been immensely valuable to this endeavor.
+The number of registration dossiers submitted for both phase-in and non-phase-in substances is now about four hundred fifty in total.
+As in the past, DyStar actively contributed as Lead Registrant to the efforts of the European Textile Dyes Consortium.
+DyStar’s expertise and the archives of existing toxicological and eco-toxicological test reports have been basis for all REACh activities.